vishnu2646/Grootan/README.md

 # LOGIN Instruction

-login with the detail provided in the time of register
+login with the detail provided in the time of register.
+This redidirects you To the Home page where you can see all the users list

 # Main Page